Toyota GR Yaris new car review

 Driving experience

-Quite a lot's been done to the engineering of this improved GR Yaris.
-Including an evolution of the turbocharged three-cylinder engine to deliver even more power and torque.
+These updates build on the more far-reaching engineering changes made to this car back in 2024, which saw an evolution of its turbocharged three-cylinder engine to deliver even more power and torque.
 And the introduction of an optional brand-new eight-speed Gazoo Racing Direct Automatic Transmission, engineered for competition-fast gear changes.
-The 6-speed 'IMT' 'Intelligent Manual Transmission' stick shift though, will still be the choice of enthusiasts.
-Maximum power and torque figures have risen to from 257 to 276bhp and 390Nm.
-And the bespoke GR Yaris chassis has been further strengthened.
-Plus the suspension has also been adjusted for greater handling control and robust performance under high loads, with revised spring rates and a strengthened front shock absorber assembly.
-As previously, the regular Yaris model's basic torsion beam rear suspension is replaced by a more sophisticated double wishbone set-up.
+The 6-speed 'IMT' 'Intelligent Manual Transmission' stick shift though, remains the choice of enthusiasts.
+As part of the 2024 update, maximum power and torque figures rose from the 257bhp output of the original model to 276bhp and 390Nm.
+And the bespoke GR Yaris chassis was further strengthened.

-As before, the GR Yaris is a model engineered through participation in rallying.
+The GR Yaris has always been a model engineered through participation in rallying.
 A car very much in the mould performance classics of the past like Subaru's Impreza WRX and the Mitsubishi Evo.
 The car continues to use Toyota's GR-FOUR electronically controlled, permanent all-wheel drive system.
 This features a multi-plate clutch delivering power to all four wheels via three pre-set torque distribution levels; 'Normal' has a 60:40-split front-to-rear; 'Sport' pushes nearly all the power to the back 30:70; and 'Track' has an equal 50:50-split.
 There are big brakes too - 356mm grooved front brake discs featuring 4-pot calipers.
 And a set of sticky tyres too.
 The 62mph sprint is about half a second faster than before (think around 5.1s) and the top speed is around 145mph.

 + More